| 温ôµØµØ°ð¼y¯¬¤A¨»Âû¦~¤§¬K¸`¤j¹C¦æ©ó¤µ¦~¤G¤ë¤Q¤T¤é¦bµØ°ð²±¤jÁ|¦æ¡C ³o¤Ñ¬O²D§Ö¦ý´¸®Ôªº¡C

 by Japanese soldiers during the war in what is often

+called the Asian holocaust.
 The recently revised history textbook prompted the

 governments of China and South Korea to publicly criticize